WiserUFBA/soft-iot-semantic-enrichment/README.md

-soft-iot-semantic-enrichment needs of Jena 3.1.0 library to run correctly.
-This library has some dependencies that should be installed:  does not have a stable version of bundle jena-osgi.
-Thus, we need install it manually through the compilated version in directory *soft-iot-semantic-enrichmen/jena-gateway.kar/*.
-So, we need copy:
+soft-iot-semantic-enrichment needs Jena 3.1.0 library to run correctly.
+This library has some dependencies that should be installed:
 ```
 bundle:install mvn:com.github.andrewoma.dexx/collection/0.6
 bundle:install mvn:com.github.jsonld-java/jsonld-java/0.8.2